Luxembourg Crisis: London Conference

 All of the Great Powers were invited to London to hammer out a deal that would prevent war.
-As it was clear that no other power would accept the incorporation of Luxembourg into either France or the North German Confederation, the negotiations centred upon the terms of Luxembourg's neutrality.
+As it was clear that no other power would accept the incorporation of Luxembourg into either France or the North German Confederation, negotiations centred upon the terms of Luxembourg's neutrality.
 The result was a victory for Bismarck; although Prussia would have to remove its soldiers from Luxembourg City, Luxembourg would remain in the Zollverein.

-The Luxembourg Crisis showed the influence the public opinion could have on the actions of governments.
+The Luxembourg Crisis showed the influence public opinion could have on the actions of governments.
 It also demonstrated the growing opposition between France and Prussia and foreshadowed the Franco-Prussian War which would break out in 1870.

 For Luxembourg, this was an important step towards full independence, despite the fact that it remained united in a personal union with the Netherlands until 1890.
 Luxembourg was provided an opportunity to develop itself independently, leading to the emergence of the steel industry in the south of the country.

 In the Netherlands, there was criticism from parliament against the king and government, especially against Foreign Affairs minister Jules van Zuylen van Nijevelt.
-The liberals found the actions from the king and cabinet had endangered the Dutch neutrality and almost dragged the country into a European war.
-Parliament blocked the budget of the Foreign Affairs department and when the irritated king disbanded the parliament, the new parliament confirmed this and demanded the dismissal of the government.
-The king and government adhered and the unwritten rule of confidence was created in Dutch state law: a minister or government could rule only with support of (a majority in) parliament.
+The liberals found the actions from the king and cabinet had endangered Dutch neutrality and almost dragged the country into a European war.
+Parliament blocked the budget of the Foreign Affairs department and, when the irritated king disbanded the parliament, the new parliament confirmed this and demanded the dismissal of the government.
+The king and government concurred, and the unwritten rule of confidence was created in Dutch state law: a minister or government could rule only with support of (a majority in) parliament.